Our Services

 Helpful Resources

-Yes, in many cases one daily pill like tadalafil (Cialis) can meaningfully improve both urinary symptoms from BPH and erectile function within weeks, but it treats symptoms not prostate size and is not appropriate for everyone.
+Yes, a single daily pill like tadalafil (Cialis) can improve both BPH urinary symptoms and erectile dysfunction within weeks.
+However, it manages symptoms rather than reducing prostate size, and it is not safe for everyone.

 The good news?
 In some cases, one medication can help both.